MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 Prior to Windows 10, Windows selected a single driver package to install for a given device.
 This resulted in large, complex driver packages that included code for all scenarios and configurations, and each minor update required an update to the entire driver package.
 Starting in Windows 10, you can split INF functionality into multiple components, each of which can be serviced independently.
 To extend a driver package INF file's functionality, provide an extension INF in a separate driver package.
 An extension INF:

-* Can be provided by a different company and updated independently from the primary INF.
+* Can be provided by a different company and updated independently from the base INF.
-* Looks the same as a primary INF, but can extend the base INF for customization or specialization.
+* Looks the same as a base INF, but can extend the base INF for customization or specialization.
 * Enhances the value of the device, but is not necessary for the base driver to work.
 * Must be a [universal INF file](../install/using-a-universal-inf-file.md).

-Every device must have one primary INF, and can optionally have one or more extension INFs associated with it.
+Every device must have one base INF, and can optionally have one or more extension INFs associated with it.

 Typical scenarios where you might use an extension INF include:

-* Modifying settings provided in a primary INF, such as customizing the device friendly name or modifying a hardware configuration setting.
+* Modifying settings provided in a base INF, such as customizing the device friendly name or modifying a hardware configuration setting.
 * Creating one or more software components by specifying the [INF AddComponent directive](inf-addcomponent-directive.md) and providing a [component INF file](using-a-component-inf-file.md).

 You can find sample code for these scenarios in the examples below on this page.
 Also see [Universal Driver Scenarios](../develop/universal-driver-scenarios.md), which describes how the [DCHU universal driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU) uses extension INFs.